Urpagin/slpcli/README.md

 # slpcli

-A simple C++ tool to query the SLP (Status List Ping) of a Minecraft Notchian (Java Edition) server.
+A simple C++ tool to query the SLP (Server List Ping) of a Minecraft Notchian (Java Edition) server.

 ---